Research into liver cancer

 Cancer vaccines

 Cancer vaccines are a type of immunotherapy.
 They help the immune system to recognise and attack cancer cells.
-One type of vaccine is made from dendritic cells.
-These are a type of white blood cell.
-Doctors in one trial (called ImmunoTACE) are looking at this type of vaccine for liver cancer.
-They want to find out whether it’s helpful to have this vaccine with chemotherapy and chemoembolisation.
+One type of vaccine is made from dendritic cells Open a glossary item.
+Doctors are looking at this type of vaccine for liver cancer.
+They think it might be helpful to have it with chemotherapy and chemo embolisation Open a glossary item.

 European Association for the Study of the Liver